MarkKozel/CompOrgEText/docs/Foundations/Pioneers/vonNeumann.md

 > Recall the *Memory* is for partial results or intermediate information created during the process of solving a complex operation

 ## Conclusion

+von Neumann's model, based on the human nervous system, re-defined computer architecture.
+Th interactions between *Control*, *CPU* and *Memory* are paramount in the success of computer technology.

+Today's computers contain the same core elements, albeit, considerably faster and smaller.

+The concepts or using a single memory system for *data* and *programs* fundamentally change how computer are built, simplifying the hardware and the architecture complexity.